Omnijuris Law & Justice Advocates · Netherlands

 Founding Donor

-Your founding gift establishes OLJA's legal identity, funds the first IHL Gap Report, and seeds the first strategic litigation cases.
+Your founding gift establishes OLJA's legal identity, funds the first International Law Gap Report and seeds OLJA's institutional reform advocacy, and seeds the first strategic litigation cases.
 This is where institutional change begins.

 • Founding Patron: €50,000+